 The aging population who live in board and care and nursing homes are at greater risk for oral health problems than those who live independently.
 Even though some seniors have dentures, it is still important to take care of their oral hygiene.
 Oral health is linked to many other health issues, such as heart disease, diabetes, and an increased risk of pneumonia.

-In Motion Dentists offer services to anyone who needs in-home dental care in Los Angeles and Orange County, even those who reside in nursing homes.
+In Motion Dentists offers services to anyone who needs in-home dental care in Los Angeles and Orange County, even those who reside in nursing homes.
 Our services provide more than just an exam.
 We offer complete, comprehensive, and age-appropriate dental services right in your home or care facility in Los Angeles and Orange County.
 There is no need to arrange transportation to the dental office when we come to you.

 The Anatomical Changes in Teeth